vlwkaos/threejs-blackhole/README.md

 ## How it was built

 - Learn how to do basic ray tracing (ex: sphere)
-- Think is light's perspective (ex: raymarching)
+- Think in light's perspective (ex: raymarching)
 - Apply Camera concept to shader
 - Learn a bit about various physical phenomena involving light and blackhole
-- Scrutinize available resoureces, steal mathematical formulas because I am not a physics genius.
+- Scrutinize available resources, steal(?) mathematical formulas from gathered resources because I am not a physics genius.
 - Apply equations to shader.

 --------------------